This post may contain affiliate links. Please read our disclosure policy.

 • Super easy: You will need a handful of simple ingredients that you toss together that will just just about 10 minutes to make.
 Can’t get any easier.

 • Perfect for meal prepping: If you meal prep, this easy tuna salad recipe is perfect for you.
-They store well and tastes great cold the next day.
+They store well and taste great cold the next day.

-• Healthy and nutritious: This tuna salad is packed with nutrition, Lean protein from the tuna and loaded of fiber from the white beans.
+• Healthy and nutritious: This tuna salad is packed with nutrition, Lean protein from the tuna and loaded with fiber from the white beans.

 side shot of tuna white bean salad in a clear bowl